pguti778/testinginjava/readme.md

 As explain in my `Software testing` webinar, Unit Testing is used when **Testing in isolation**, whilst Integration Testing is to test one or more things.

-The *Isolation* part is not physical: you can think as it as method, a class, a service.
+The *Isolation* part is not physical: you can think as it as method, a class, a service, multiple units.
 To me, it's when the code you're testing is ***not*** interacting with anything outside it.
 That's for theory.

-In practice, the difference is the plugin Maven uses to run them and the behavior they have.
+In practice, Maven uses 2 different plugins to run them and the behavior they have is different.
 By default, the **Maven Surefire Plugin** executes unit tests during the test phase, while the **Failsafe* plugin runs integration tests in the integration-test phase.
 [Taken from here](https://www.baeldung.com/maven-integration-test#failsafe)

 The **Failsafe Plugin** is designed to run _integration_ tests while the **Surefire Plugin** is designed to run unit tests.
 [Reference](https://maven.apache.org/surefire/maven-failsafe-plugin/)

-> ## The limit between Unit and Integration is defined by which plugin runs them.

 ## What are integration test and how does failsafe execute them?